Trip PlanningInformation, advice and recommendations

 Just to be clear for our clients who are used to public transportation – this is a small community with no real public transportation.
 If you drive you will want to get a car.
 This is the West and we take our pony with us everywhere!

-In 2021 this is nothing short of a Wild West show.
+Since 2021 this is nothing short of a Wild West show at the Santa Fe Airport.
 I like Enterprise, Thrifty and Budget, but have zero sway with any of them in this market.
 You might find renting from a street (non airport) location cheaper and worth taking Uber or something off airport, but no deals to peak of when I checked recently.

 If you are someone who knows how to share lodging and resources, I am willing to send an email out on your behalf.
 Just let me know.